-Here's an example what you can add to your build script.
+Here's an example of what you can add to your build script.

 You can also override individual variables from the command line with

 --variable variableName="customVariableValue".
-This allows you to run different combinations of test data in different environments, for example, you can insert a different user password on prod and different on staging.
+This allows you to run different combinations of test data in different environments, for example, you can insert a different user password on prod and a different one on staging.

 When you run your pipeline, BugBug tests would be triggered and your build will only be successful if all tests passed.